MCAT Test Sections Explained

 Biological Sciences: This section consists of multiple choice questions from Biology and Organic Chemistry.
 In this section there are 52 questions, which should be completed within a time span of 70 minutes.
 Other than the subject content, the question types in this section resemble the Physical Sciences Section.
-Hence, this section of the MCAT also examines the problem solving abilities of the student.
+Hence, this section of the test also examines the problem solving abilities of the student.

-The scoring pattern of the MCAT is a bit complex.
+The scoring pattern of the exam is a bit complex.
 In case of the Physical Sciences Section, Verbal Reasoning Section and the Biological Sciences Section, the scoring pattern is based on a scale ranging from 1 to 15.
 The Writing Section, as already mentioned is marked on a scale of 1 to 6 for both essays, which are marked twice.
 The final summation of the scores of both the essays is converted into an alphabetical scale where J is the highest while T is the lowest.
 Finally, the scores of the multiple choice sections and the writing section are summed up to obtain a composite score, which can be a maximum of 45T.